remis-astr/Rpicamera/README.md

 <img src="5.jpg" alt="Preview Mode" width="400">

-This little guy is amazing; the only limit is his imagination.
+This little guy is amazing; the only limit is my imagination.